keegoid/linux-deploy-scripts/README.md

 1. how to execute them
 1. the task execution sequence

-The time it takes to setup a new Linux system with the software and settings I want has been greatly reduced.
+The time it takes to set up a new Linux system with the software and settings I want has been greatly reduced.

 If these scripts help you to better understand [CentOS][centos], [shell scripting][ss], Linux in general or if they help you to accomplish your own deployment, please do let me know: [@keegoid][twitter]